-Here’s a few shots of our trip last year that were taken from my now (thankfully) dead iphone 5s.
+Here’s a few shots of our trip in that were taken from my now (thankfully) dead iphone 5s.
 Not edited.

 Sigh.
 Yes, it’s that beautiful.
 You need to go one day.

-My husband made an acute observation on our trip last year.
+My husband made an acute observation on our trip.
 He said that he had never seen so many women walking around in a daze, simply sighing at the beauty of this island.
 It was true.
 Perhaps I didn’t notice because I was too busy being one of them.

 Santorini is not only special because of the way it looks.
 It grows a lot of its own produce and uses it well.
-Not only do they have a Greek salad like the rest of the country, they have their own Santorini salad.
+Not only do they have the ever popular greek salad like the rest of the country, they have their very own Santorini salad.
 The main difference is that they use caper leaves and their own cheese produced on the island called kefalotiri.
 I could not copy it here in Mexico even if I tried.
 And trust me, I tried.
 I still dream of caper leaves.

 These little tomato fritters are served as appetizers around the island, usually with a yogurt dip.
 I am usually too lazy for that so I just eat them plain or with sour cream.
 I’m a sour cream addict.

-They can be prepped and fried up in less than 15 minutes which makes a great Meatless Monday meal.
-Usually, in Greece, they use mint, but the day I went to the market here I couldn’t find it, so I used a very popular herb here called hierbabuena which is actually spearmint, I just found out.
+They can be prepped and fried up in less than 30 minutes which makes a great meatless Monday meal.
+Usually, in Greece, they use mint, but the day I went to the market here I couldn’t find it, so I used a very popular herb here in Mexico called hierbabuena which is actually spearmint.
 I love the taste it adds, but you can use mint or even a mixture of mint and parsley.

-- 1/4 cup herbs, mint or parsley or a mixture of both
+- 1/4 cup herbs, mint or parsley or a mixture of both, finely chopped

 - salt and pepper to taste